terminalfloof/skywars/README.md

 # skywars
-oh hi this is a map made by some idots kthxbye
+oh hi this is an OUTDATED minecraft education edition map made by a group of idiots

 download the map using the releases shown on the right side